 Because the Lutheran tradition has used the term Parish Nurse more extensively, for now we are continuing to use this term, while recognizing that the term Faith Community Nurse is becoming more widely used.
 We will use both Parish Nurse and Faith Community Nurse interchangeably in this web-site.

 A FCN is a registered nurse with an active license in the state he/she has or has had a practice, who has taken the Foundations for Faith Community Nurse training to promote and practice Health Ministry.
-Whereas most health disciplines are trained in our aspect of medical care, FCNs are trained to nurture the whole person — body, mind and spirit.
+FCNs are educated to nurture the whole person — body, mind and spirit.
 FCNs work in partnership with pastors, churches, hospitals, social service agencies, and the community.
 FCNs focus on prevention, wholeness, and wellness.
 In many communities of faith, the FCN is the Health Ministry team leader.

 FCN's are a recognized specialized practice with the American Nurses Association and work in concert with the Scope and Standards of Practice through the ANA.